Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

       console.log("Division:", divide(num1, num2));
      ```
    > **Note:** Declare the two variables/numbers before running tests through JS.

-1. You can also enhance the code to be more accurate by using GitHub Copilot inline chat.

 1. To get the weather data from weather APIs, first sign in to the OpenWeatherMap API website (https://openweathermap.org/) and on the dropdown of your user profile in the top right, click **My API keys**.
 You can either use the default API key or create a new one for to get the weather data using code.